sigstore/docs/content/en/quickstart/quickstart-cosign.md

 Cosign is a command line utility that is used to sign software artifacts and verify signatures using Sigstore.

-Sigstore has a number of language specific clients (like [sigstore-python](https://github.com/sigstore/sigstore-python)).
-These clients are SDKs that you can use to build custom tooling.
+Sigstore has a number of [language specific clients](../../language_clients/language_client_overview) that you can use to build custom tooling.
 Although a number of the clients include a basic CLI, Cosign is the recommended tool for signing and verifying.

 This quickstart will walk you through how to sign and verify a blob and a container.